 A clean house is important not only because it looks better, but because it’s better for our mental health.

 Not only that, but our children learn what they see.
 While they may seem like little slobs now, when they are adults they will remember the good habits their role models taught them such as how to keep a clean and organized house, pick up after themselves and generally take care of a home.

 Just like we teach our kids good manners, the right types of foods to eat and how to interact with others, we must teach them how to clean up after themselves and keep their spaces tidy.

 “A study led by associate professor NiCole R. Keith, Ph.D., research scientist and professor at Indiana University, found that people with clean houses are healthier than people with messy houses.” – Psychology Today

-There’s really no secret and no magical hacks that give you a clean house.
-You really just need to get into a routine and do small daily tasks.
-It might sound daunting, but I’ve broken down the tasks for you.
+There’s really no secret and no magical hacks that give you a clean house (although I do have some cleaning hacks that make certain tasks easier!).
+You really just need to get into a routine and do small daily tasks on a regular basis.
+It might sound daunting, but I’ve broken down the tasks for you in the easiest way.

-This is exactly what I do to keep a clean house, while working and taking care of 3 kids, so I know you can do it, too!
+This is exactly what I do to keep a tidy home, while working and taking care of 3 kids, so I know you can do it, too!

 Train your kids to do this, too.
-It’s perfectly acceptable to ask your 3 year old to simply straighten up their comforter once they get up in the morning.
+It’s perfectly acceptable to ask your 3 year old to simply keep a made bed by straightening up their comforter once they get up in the morning.

-Kids actually love doing these “adult” tasks and it helps them feel like contributing members of the family!
-Plus, if you get them into the habit at an early age, when they actually want to do it, you’ll have much less of a struggle when they are teenagers and so used to doing it that it’s second nature!
+Kids actually love doing these “adult” tasks and it helps them feel like contributing family members!
+Plus, if you get them into the habit at an early age, when they actually want to do it, you’ll have much less of a struggle when they are teenagers and will be so used to doing it that it’s second nature!